 Boycotts occur when two or more firms agree to exclude a third, for reasons unrelated to efficiency.
 When a boycott is motivated by anticompetitive goals, it is automatically illegal.

 When combined with concealment or other indicia of cartel intent or guilty mind, the first three of these—price fixing, bid rigging, and market allocation—may be prosecuted criminally.
 Boycotts generally are not prosecuted criminally but can lead to significant civil damage claims.

 It is natural for renewables companies to share information on best practices, technology, and many other topics.
 Antitrust authorities, however, express concern regarding the sharing of “competitively sensitive information” (CSI).
 CSI is any information of Competitor A that is not public or well-known, which, if learned by Competitor B, could increase the ability of A or B to anticipate the price, quality, or quantity/production strategy of each other, particularly if it would make them more likely to engage in parallel conduct or otherwise reduce the intensity of their competition (e.g., compete less vigorously on price).
-The FTC and DOJ have established a “safety zone” for the sharing of CSI but it is formal and somewhat rigid.
-The authorities will not challenge the sharing of CSI if:
+The FTC and DOJ have historically recognized a “safety zone” for the sharing of CSI.
+The agencies recently withdrew these policy statements,35 but they remain consistent with enforcement precedent.
+Accordingly, antitrust risk related to the sharing of CSI likely is diminished if:

 - the exchange is managed by a third party, such as a trade association;

 - the information provided by participants is more than three months old; and

 - at least five participants provide the data underlying each statistic shared, no single provider’s data contributes more than 25% of the “weight” of any statistic shared, and the shared statistics are sufficiently aggregated that no participant can discern the data of any other participant.36